-The University of Michigan School of Dentistry is partnering with VINA to establish its second Victors for Veterans clinic in the state under the direction Dr. Howard A. Hamerink.
-The program, funded by the Michigan Dental Association Foundation, provides free dental care and education.
-To qualify, your income must be 200% or less of the Federal Poverty Line (FPL) and you must be a resident of one of these seven counties: Livingston, Genesee, Shiawassee, Washtenaw, Jackson, Ingham and Oakland.
+The University of Michigan School of Dentistry partners with VINA to establish the second Victors for Veterans clinic in the state under the direction Dr. Howard A. Hamerink.
+The program, funded by the Michigan Dental Association Foundation, provides free dental care and education to veterans in need.
+To qualify, veterans’ income must be at or below 200% of the Federal Poverty Level (FPL) and must reside in one of seven counties: Livingston, Genesee, Shiawassee, Washtenaw, Jackson, Ingham and Oakland.

-Victors for Veterans begins October 23, 2020.
-VINA will host University of Michigan Dental School interns and faculty dentists to provide dental care to veterans twice a month at the clinic.
+Victors for Veterans at VINA began October 23, 2020 and will continue through at least the spring semester of 2022.
+VINA hosts University of Michigan Dental School interns and faculty dentists to provide dental care to veterans twice a month at the clinic.
 The interns and faculty dentists generously donate their time to the program.

 Free services for those registered in the clinic include full exams, extractions and oral surgery, root canals, fillings, dentures, crowns, bridges and more.
 The program also refers patients to specialists, as needed, for specialty procedures donated by local dental specialists.
 These local specialists who generously donate their time and services include Dr. Fred Bonine, Ward Dental Lab, Dr. Erika Johnson and Ivoclar Vivadent.